cg2024-gndec/profcom2024/index.md

 **UNIT 1.
 PRINCIPLES OF COMMUNICATION:**

-Importance of communication; Importance of communication in English; Concept of effective Communication; AsserƟve communication; Communication and self-concept; Role of emotions in communication; Process of communication; Knowing the purpose and audience.
+Importance of communication; Importance of communication in English; Concept of effective Communication; Assertive communication; Communication and self-concept; Role of emotions in communication; Process of communication; Knowing the purpose and audience.
 Types of
 Communication: formal and Informal Communication; verbal and non-verbal; interpersonal communication, intrapersonal communication; Cross